- Hiring an estate agent is essential if you want to smooth out the home selling process, and improve your chances of securing a market price.

 You’ll only pay one commission

 Playing agencies against each other in the hope of getting them to lower their commission rates will backfire.
 You get what you pay for, and if you agree to pay one agency the commission at their required rates, they will put more time and effort into marketing and selling your property for the right price.

 It’s said that too many cooks spoil the broth.
 Well, this applies to estate agents as well.
 If you’ve got multiple agencies marketing the same property, there’s no coordination, and it will result in a confused and ineffective marketing campaign.

 Put one agency in charge, and they’ll run a marketing campaign with all the correct gears in place.
-Provided it’s a good agency, of course, which brings us to the next point.
+Provided it’s a good agency, of course.

 Sole mandate vs dual mandate

 There is also the option of a dual mandate, which as the name suggests, authorises just two agencies to market the home (as opposed to multiple agencies).